 ICNIRP’s current guidelines for the high-frequency (100 kHz – 300 GHz) range have been under revision since 2014, and a public consultation version of the updated guidelines is expected within the first half of 2018.
 Given this timing, ICNIRP has been asked whether, in the interim period, the current guidelines can still be considered as protective.
 ICNIRP now replied that the anticipated exposure limit changes are very small and thus the current guidelines remain protective.
 However, if aspects should be discovered that are not sufficiently protective during the remainder of the revision process, ICNIRP will immediately publish interim amendments that would remain in force until the revised guidelines are published.

-, where further updates on the high-frequency guidelines revision process will be published as well.
+The original statement can be found on the ICNIRP website, where further updates on the high-frequency guidelines revision process will be published as well.

 On our own behalf: Due to a lack of financial resources, we unfortunately have to suspend the import of any new radio frequency and mobile phone-related articles as of now (November 27, 2017).
 We apologize for this inconvenience and will keep you informed.